khantilchoksi/Slack-Bot/Design_1.2.md

         * Bot: (Displays all Trello Storyboard lists in dropdown list)
         * User: (Can click on any one of them)
         * Bot: What is the new name that you want to keep for this list?
         * User: <X> is the new name for this list.
         * Bot : List name has been modified.
+   * Delete a list
+        * Bot: (Displays all Trello Storyboard lists in dropdown list)
+        * User: (Clicks on any one of them)
+        * Bot: List has been deleted.
+   * Add a new list with some name
+        * Bot: (Will show pop up with a text box.)
+        * User: Gives list name.
+        * Bot: Successful added list.
+   * Add text to colors for labels (for ex: User can add “High Priority” to color red and this label can be added to the cards.
+       * Bot: (Shows a popup window to give name to a colored label.)
+       * User: Will type in the name of the label for each color.
+   * Add more members to the storyboard
+      * Bot: (Shows a popup window to insert email ids of trello users to invite in board.)
+      * User: Will type in the email address of the users they want to invite.
+      * Bot: Invitations successfully sent.

  **(iv) Alternative Flows:**
-   * [E1] User doesn't select any pre-defined template and chooses to create the new board with their specific lists.
-(So, after that, he can tell the bot that he wants to create some particular lists.
-Use Case 2)
+   * [E1] User doesn't want to do any modifications in the given template.

 ### Use Case II : Creating / Managing Tasks
  **(i) Preconditions:**
-  User should have the url for the board in which they want to create/manage tasks and the list on which tasks to be added should be configured.
+  User should have already linked slack channel with the storyboard which they want to work on.

  **(ii) Main Flow:**
+  * Bot will provide the possible list of actions user can do after having created the storyboard [S1]
-  * User will request to show their or others tasks according to different parameters like priority, deadline, back-logs.[S1]
+  * User will request to show their or others tasks according to different parameters like priority, deadline, back-logs.[S2]
-  * Assign a member to the task.[S2]
   * Set/update the priority and deadline of the task.[S3]

  **(iii) Sub Flows:**
+  * [S1] Bot will respond with “You have successfully setup your personalized board!
+Here is what you can do next: ” (Below options will come in a dropdown menu)
+     * Add a new task to a list
+       * Bot: (Shows all lists in dropdown menu)
+       * User: Selects one list from the dropdown and gives a name to new task.
+    * Add a due date to a task
+      * Bot: (Shows all lists in dropdown menu)
+      * User: Select a list from dropdown.
+      * Bot: (Shows all tasks in selected list)
+      * User: Select a task and sets the deadline for that task.
+    * Add members to a task
+      * Bot: (Shows all lists in dropdown menu)
+      * User: Select a list from dropdown.
+      * Bot: (Shows all tasks in selected list)
+      * User: Select a task and gives name of the members.
-  * [S1] User requests that "Which tasks are due tomorrow?", "Which tasks @user1 completed today?", "Task XYZ is assigned to which team-mates?", "Which tasks are running in backlog and
+  * [S2] User requests that "Which tasks are due tomorrow?", "Which tasks @user1 completed today?", "Task XYZ is assigned to which team-mates?", "Which tasks are running in backlog and
-  * [S2] User can ask that "Please assign @user2(slack mention) to task ABC?"
   * [S3] User requests that "I want to extend the deadline of task ABC to next Monday.", "I want to increase the priority of the task XYZ to highest."

 ### Use Case III : Attachment to the tasks